 While adding juice to their diet as a hydration option, keep their allergies, and prevailing health conditions in mind.
 Try to avoid store-bought juices which are full of chemical additives, colors, and sugar.

 One of the best drinks for the elderly, Pedialyte is an advanced, medical-grade hydration formula.
 It contains electrolytes, namely potassium, sodium, and chloride to restore the electrolyte balance and prevent dehydration.
 It is suitable for both children and adults, especially as a hydration fluid to combat dehydration caused by diarrhea and stomach flu.

-The first step toward averting dehydration is to recognize the signs and consult your healthcare providers.
+The first step toward averting dehydration is to recognize the signs and consult your primary care physician.
 Ignoring the symptoms can lead to severe dehydration and results in life-threatening medical emergency.
 It can cause serious damage to the kidneys, heart, and brain of the elderly.
 Consume fluids throughout the day and consult your doctor if you find it difficult to stay hydrated.

-For any health concerns, consult EliteCare Health Centers, one of the best health and wellness services in Florida.
-Visit our website for detailed information and give us a call at +1 888-596-2090 to schedule an appointment.
+For any health concerns, consult EliteCare Health Centers, one of the best medical clinics and health and wellness service providers in Florida.
+We are a leading healthcare center that specializes in senior care services, including venipuncture, screenings, routine annual exams, etc. Visit our website for detailed information and give us a call at +1 888-596-2090 to schedule an appointment.